Surfer Billy Kemper says he glimpsed at death after a wave broke his pelvis in half - KESQ

 “I’d be pretty surprised if there was an athlete that outdid what I did in the five, six months I was up in California,” Kemper said.

-He moved in with his uncle, Hamilton and his wife Gabrielle Reece, and focused intensely on recovery, physical therapy and training.
+He moved in with “Uncle” Hamilton and his wife Gabrielle Reece, and focused intensely on recovery, physical therapy and training.
 He details 11-hour days, seven days a week and reflects that the experience was probably a “blessing in disguise.”

 “What I learned last summer was probably more knowledge than I ever would have [acquired] without going through this injury,” he said.